 Lifetime scores of Viktor Korchnoi:

-behind Short, and younger stars, with still a <substantial> overall plus score versus about forty years youngsters such as Akopian, Lautier or Piket.
+younger stars, with still a considerable overall plus score versus about forty years youngsters such as Akopian, Lautier or Piket.

 Kramnik, and clearly behind Anand (no wins).